hernanymotoso/frontend-dev-interview-starter/README.md

 3 - pnpm run dev

-## The app will run at: http://localhost:3000
+## The app will running at: http://localhost:3000
 ```

 Running using docker: